W1ldPo1nter/django-queryable-properties/docs/annotations.rst

 .. caution::
-   Since the ``AnnotationMixin`` simply implements the ``get_filter`` method as mentioned above, care must be taken when using other mixins (most notably the ``LookupFilterMixin`` - see lookup-based-filter-functions-methods_) that override this method as well (the implementations override each other).
+   Since the ``AnnotationMixin`` simply implements the ``get_filter`` method as mentioned above, care must be taken when using other mixins (most notably the ``LookupFilterMixin`` - see :ref:`filters:Lookup-based filter functions/methods`) that override this method as well (the implementations override each other).

    This is also relevant for the decorator-based approach as these mixins are automatically added to such properties when they use annotations or lookup-based filters.
    The order of the mixins for the class-based approach or the used decorators for the decorator-based approach is therefore important in such cases (the mixin applied last wins).

-If the filter implementation shown in the filtering-chapter_ (which does not require the annotation and should therefore be configured accordingly) was to be retained despite annotating being implemented, the implementation could look like this using the decorator-based approach (note the ``requires_annotation=False``):
+If the filter implementation shown in the :ref:`filters:One-for-all filter function/method` part of the filtering chapter (which does not require the annotation and should therefore be configured accordingly) was to be retained despite annotating being implemented, the implementation could look like this using the decorator-based approach (note the ``requires_annotation=False``):

 .. code-block:: python